What Goes Into A Damp Survey?

 For example, if your property is suffering from rising damp, dampness on the wall will only appear to a height of approx. one metre from the floor.

-Only following an accurate assessment of the problem from a surveyor can the next steps to treating the damp problem be identified and the costs are for the necessary repairs calculated.
+Only by following an accurate assessment of the problem from a surveyor can the next steps to treating the damp problem be identified and the costs are for the necessary repairs calculated.

 What Goes Into a Damp Survey?